 In each company, there are plans, projects and documents that you need to share with your coworkers.
 Office Suite remote work tools allow you to work remotely and collaborate on sight without having to email documents back and forth.

 G Suite is a suite of cloud computing, productivity and collaboration tools, software and products developed by Google Cloud.
 Under one account you have Business Email, Docs, Calendar, Meet, Drive and other useful tools.

 You can easily create, share and collaborate with your team on documents.
-This is the solution we are using for over 3 years and we are really happy with it.
+This is the solution we are using for over 3 years, and we are thrilled with it.

 G Suite offers three main plans: Basic, which costs $6/user/month and comes with 30GB of Google Drive storage; Business, which costs $12/user/month and provides unlimited storage and extra security and admin controls; and Enterprise, with unlimited storage and advanced controls, which costs $25/user/month.

 * We have 20% discount codes for Google Suite on the 1st year of usage.
 Contact us as we can not share them publicly.

 3.2 Office 365 [Get Office 365]